EastEnders theme tune: Episodes where Julia's theme has been used

 Additionally a slightly distorted version of the theme plays in "The Ghosts of Ian Beale", a Children in Need 2014 special (14 November 2014), when Lucy Beale (Hetti Bywater) leaves and walks into the white light during her father Ian Beale's (Adam Woodyatt) concussion-induced dream.
 It does not lead onto the end of the episode.

 Alternative endings

 Occasionally, singular episodes of EastEnders have used a different theme tune for the closing credits, or the initial drum beats are missing or have been replaced by something else, or even lacked music entirely.

 Kathy's Theme

 Used on Friday 10 April 1998 as Kathy Mitchell (Gillian Taylforth) leaves Albert Square behind for a new life in South Africa.
 As she departed London City Airport with Phil looking on, the theme started and Kathy took one final look at the place she called home, the East End of London.
+A snippet of "Kathy's Theme" was played one more time after this on 30 April 1998, during the episode where Nigel Bates (Paul Bradley), his stepdaughter Clare (Gemma Bissix), Julie Haye (Karen Henthorn) and Josh Saunders (Jon Lee) leave Walford to live in Scotland.